zfoh/haskell-simple-install/README.md

 main = putStrLn "sup"
 ```

-Save it as `Hello.hs` somewhere, and execute `runghc Hello.hs` in the commandline.
+Save it as `Hello.hs` somewhere, and execute `runghc Hello.hs` in the command line.

-> We recommend you use **Powershell** when you need to execute stuff in the commandline.
+> We recommend you use **Powershell** when you need to execute stuff in the command line.
 If that's not included in your version of Windows, then you can use the normal **Command Prompt** (`cmd.exe`) as well.

 ### Fancy features